cvakumark/DemoApplication/README.md

 #UploadArtifact.ps1

-The Above script will help to upload packages to artifactory and we should keep package in the current directory and should pass version number like below
+The Above script will help us to upload the packages to artifactory.

 ./UploadArtifact.ps1 -version <releaseversion>

 #Web_Deploy.ps1 -version <releaseversion> -name <virtualdirectory>

+The above script will help us to achive below tasks.

 1. Download Artifact from Artifactory based on version to TempDir
 2. Install IIS adminstration modules